The mind is "complex."

 Another thought in my mind.

-Now, I tell myself, "I am breathing."
+Now, I tell myself, "I am alive and breathing."

 If it gets worst, I take 3 deep breaths.
 Every time my mind is all shaken up on something, I do that.
 (Find an alternative instead of worrying about the situation.)